Network Component

 The Network Component offers secure software components that are using Mbed TLS.
 The user of the Network Component does not see the Mbed TLS API as it is hidden by the standard API of the secure component.

-Currently, the following component is available in a secure variant:
+The following components are currently available in a secure variant:

 To be able to communicate securely, you will need to generate appropriate certificates for the server.
 The section Creating your own certificates and keys explains how to achieve this for the secure components by using additional tools that are part of the Network Component.